-Transylvania offers an incredible collection of castles, fortresses and fortified churches which illustrates the rich medieval heritage of the country.
+Transylvania offers an incredible collection of castles, fortresses and fortified churches.
+All these impressive buildings illustrate the rich medieval heritage of the country.
 The Transylvanian landscape is adorned with nearly 200 well-preserved Saxon villages and fortified churches of a great variety of architectural styles.
-Thus, Transylvania now has one of the highest numbers of existing fortresses from the 13th to 16th centuries and claims a cultural and architectural heritage which is unique in Europe.
+Thus, Transylvania now has one of the highest numbers of existing fortresses from the 13th to 16th centuries and claims a cultural and architectural heritage.
+This is unique for Europe.

-The fortresses are mainly built for defense against invaders and is founded by the Saxons, who are a people of German ethnicity who settled in Transylvania from the 12th century onwards.
-Due to its uniqueness and the preservation since the late Middle Ages seven of the Saxon villages was being included in the UNESCO World Heritage under the name of Villages with fortified churches in Transylvania (Biertan, Calnic, Darjiu, Prejmer, Saschiz, Valea Viilor and Viscri).
-The villages and churches are beautiful placed amidst lush farmland and green rolling hills.
+The fortresses are mainly built for defense against invaders and are founded by the Saxons, who are a people of German ethnicity.
+This people settled in Transylvania from the 12th century and on wards.
+Due to its uniqueness and the preservation since the late Middle Ages, seven of the Saxon villages have being included in the UNESCO World Heritage (Biertan, Calnic, Darjiu, Prejmer, Saschiz, Valea Viilor and Viscri).
+The villages and churches are beautiful located amidst lush farmland and green rolling hills.
 The mountain range of Carpathians also dominates the Transylvanian region leaving good hiking and climbing possibilities.

 Read also: Pre-historical Life in the Bulgarian Caves

-The castles in Transylvania Romania are alluring and not only for their haunting beauty, but for the legends and history that surround them.
-The most popular include the 14th century Corvinesti Castle, built on the site of a former Roman camp, the elegant 19th century Peles Castle with its 160 rooms filled with priceless European art and, of course, the Bran Castle, built-in the mid-1300s and legendary home to Bram Stoker’s Count Dracula.
+The castles in Transylvania in Romania are alluring and not only for their haunting beauty, but for the legends and history that surround them.
+The most popular includes the 14th century Corvinesti Castle, built on the site of a former Roman camp.
+Another example is the elegant 19th century Peles Castle.
+It has 160 rooms filled with priceless European art.
+Finally, the Bran Castle which is built-in the mid-1300s and legendary home to Bram Stoker’s Count Dracula.
 Corvinesti Castle is the greatest Gothic-style castle in Romania and is the most stunning castle in Transylvania.
-Peles Castle is a masterpiece of German new-Renaissance architecture, considered by many one of the most stunning castles in Europe.
-The Bran Castle is a national monument and landmark in Romania.
+Peles Castle is a masterpiece of German new-Renaissance architecture, considered to be one of the most impressive castles in Europe.
+The Bran Castle is a national monument and landmark of Romania.

 The real Dracula Castle